sarahciston/codingcare/posts/guide.md

 [^hedva2022]: Hedva, J. 2022. ["Why It's Taking So Long"](https://www.topicalcream.org/features/why-its-taking-so-long/) Topical Cream.
 [^queerfeeling]: In this way, coding is like queerness: If you wonder if you're queer enough, you are!

->"It's made me more curious about not just the code in the project itself, but also the process. [...]
-All the technology that we built comes from a person or a bunch of people and they went on a journey to get there, and that journey is inherently very interesting."
->>–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

 >"I remember I was presenting this project.
 I'd done at my internship where it was a Processing project.
 And it featured this ink simulation.
 And then I remember people were asking me how I did it.
 And I got to do some whiteboarding and explain bit shifting and how to do operations in color.
 And I don't think I fully understand what I was saying.
 >"But it's a really fun experience to teach and learn, and teach and learn at the same time, and feel like we are all--like there wasn't any lesson, plan, or anything."